The Joys (and Realities) of Downsizing and Living on a Canal Boat

 When I decided to move onto a boat, I had to downsize from a four-bedroom, three-story house.
 Can you imagine the stuff sold or given away?
 But guess what?
 It's like shedding old skin.
 I didn't need all that materialistic junk anyway.
 And I still don't.

 Boats are designed by people who know how to squeeze maximum value from minimum space, which is what they've done with my boat.
-Trust me storage is not an issue.
+Trust me, storage is not an issue.
+I have plenty of space for all the dock lines, anchors, buoys, fenders that boating requires (as well as space for my personal "stuff").
 There are many ingenious ways boaters maximize a boat's storage space.

 Still Interested in Living on a Canal Boat?